34 Things Everyone Had in Their House in the ’80s

 If you still have cassettes around and have replaced them digitally, here’s how you can repurpose those cassettes into something new.

 You likely had a few of these and other toys fall through a floor vent at some point.
 These Finger Monsters were just about everywhere in the ’80s with kids.
-They’re still around, too, with people pedaling them on eBay.
 Here are some slick ways to corral toys at home now so you don’t have to worry about clutter or losing them.

 The fanny pack became en vogue toward the tail-end of the ’80s and it still exists, albeit with hipsters and maybe professional wrestlers.
 It’s hard to remember the convenience it provided or why someone felt it a necessary fashion accessory.
 Nevertheless, you can still find them at Amazon and a number of other places.
 Discover the vintage home trends that are making a comeback, too!